cocos/cocos-docs/en/extension/custom-gizmo-advance.md

 },
 ```

-2. Change `custom-gizmo.js` to the following content and save:
+Second, change `custom-gizmo.js` to the following content and save:

 ```javascript
 let ToolType = {